-2. Uber or Lyft Driver-Partner

 One of the nice things about working as a rideshare driver during college is that you can set your own hours.
 If you’re available, you can take riders.
 If not, you don’t have to.

 College campuses are one of the most popular venues for rideshare drivers.
 Many college students don’t bring cars to school but need to get places they might not want to walk to.

 - To the grocery store

-- To an entertainment venue such as a bar, party or concert
+- Entertainment venues such as a bar, party or concert

 - To or from the college campus

-Text B: